KSNW: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KSNW shut down its analog signal, over VHF channel 3, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 45.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 3.
+KSNW shut down its analog signal, over VHF channel 3, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 45, using virtual channel 3.

 Kansas State Network

 KSNW operates a network of four full-power stations and one low-power station covering central and western Kansas, branded as the Kansas State Network.
 These stations air virtually the exact programming as KSNW, apart from local news inserts and advertisements targeted to their respective viewing area.
+During severe weather events, KSN airs severe weather coverage only in the affected portions of the region (for example a Tornado Warning for Reno County is covered on KSNW while other KSN stations unaffected by the warnings air regular programming).

 Nielsen Media Research treats KSNW and its semi-satellites as one station in local ratings books, using the identifier name KSNW+.

 Current semi-satellites

-KSNC and KSNK shut down their analog signals on VHF channels 2 and 8 on June 12, 2009, with KSNC broadcasting its digital signal on UHF channel 22 and KSNK broadcasting its digital signal on VHF channel 12, using their former respective analog channel assignments as their virtual channels using PSIP.
+KSNC and KSNK shut down their analog signals on VHF channels 2 and 8 on June 12, 2009, with KSNC broadcasting its digital signal on UHF channel 22 and KSNK broadcasting its digital signal on VHF channel 12, using their former respective analog channel assignments as their virtual channels.